 Here is the import tool:

 Once you click on the link, you can scroll down and will see three screen shots showing you the process, using an example.
 Very simple - basically you grab your VRBO or Airbnb url and paste it in.
 Then click…and voila!
 Your info will be imported within a few seconds.
 Then you just need to finish up your base pricing and rates in order to activate the listing.
 It’s free.
 You do not need to enter a credit card or anything.
-Houfy will not even charge anything to owners until the site begins to produce bookings…even then it will be something like $10 a month.
-Recent announcement is that it is free all through 2019.
+Houfy will not even charge anything to owners until the site begins to produce bookings…even then it will be something like maybe $10 a month.